baldpixels/stallit/README.md

 Stalls earn "activity_points" based on how many stories have been posted within them.
 Stories also earn activity points for each comment written in reply to them.

 __PT's 4, 5, & 6)__
 There are a number of unfinished elements that you might come across while using stall'it.
-For instance, the "view your stalls" and "search all stalls" buttons are just dummy inputs at this point (i.e. they don't do anything).
-However, the "sort stalls by..." input should be working!
+For instance, the "view my stalls" and "search all stalls" buttons are just dummy inputs at this point (i.e. they don't do anything).
+However, the "sort by..." input should be working!

 # Code by #
 Connor Rudmann a.k.a.
 "Vlad Pixels"